moderneinc/springboot-migration-workshop/docs/gradle-plugin/README.md

    ```

 2. We'll change things up a bit by changing the build file rather than using an `init.gradle` file.
-   Download the [`configure-build.patch`](configure-build.patch) file to the root of the Spring PetClinic repository and rename it to `configure-build.patch`
+   Download the [`configure-build.patch`](configure-build.patch) file to the root of the Spring PetClinic repository and rename it to `configure-build.patch`.

 3. Apply the patch file to automatically configure the rewrite Gradle plugin.
 We recommend that you look at the
    differences to understand how it is configured: